junqi-jiang/junqi-jiang.github.io/_pages/Misc.md

 I love Edinburgh, it's the most lovely city and I encourage everyone to visit if possible.

-I enjoy cold wethers.
+I enjoy cold weathers.

-I have suffered from the hot and humid wether in Guangzhou.
+I have suffered from the hot and humid weather in Guangzhou.

 I can understand Cantonese but I speak very little.